TheDuckCow/blendNameChange/README.md

 blendNameChange
 ===============

-This little script will help rename the of most attributes of an object and its properties, useful for renaming parts of a reusable asset
+This little script will help rename the of most attributes of an object and its properties, useful for renaming parts of a reusable asset. *When enabled, this panel appears under the "Tools" tab of the toolshelf in the 3D view*.

 How to use
 ===============